Skip to main content

 You should also keep seasonality in mind, aligning with national designations like American Heart Month in February or the Great American Smokeout in November.
 Weather matters too, especially for programs that encourage walking.

-To encourage employees to participate in wellness programs, you can offer incentives, like insurance premium reductions and gift cards.
+To increase employee participation in wellness programs, you can offer incentives, like insurance premium reductions and gift cards.
 For example, the City of Plantation uses a “Three Steps to Wellness” program.

 “Everybody knows about it, and they know their health numbers,” says Beverly Ambrosio, City of Plantation Benefits and Wellness Manager.
 “If they complete a biometric screening, health risk assessment and annual physical, they end up paying about 11% less on their health insurance.”

-Employees earn additional points for receiving preventive care, such as getting a flu shot or completing a health coaching visit, and by participating in regular wellness challenges, fitness classes, and online workshops.
+Employees earn additional points for receiving preventive care, such as getting a flu shot, meeting with a health coach, and by participating in regular fitness challenges, wellness classes, and online workshops.

 “Once you hit five points, you get a $75 gift card.
 And if you get 10 points, you get another $75 gift card,” Ambrosio says.

-While incentives provide great extrinsic motivators to get people through the door, intrinsic rewards will help support long-term health outcomes.
+While incentives provide great extrinsic motivators to increase employee participation in wellness programs, intrinsic rewards will help support long-term health outcomes.

 “If we’re running a program, we need to make sure it brings an intrinsic value to the members to really experience long-lasting change,” Hutchens says.
 “We can offer the program, but employer support is key.”